MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 * "ride_length" summaries
 * Rider-type summaries
 * Average Ride Time by Day by User Type
-* Rider Data By Type and Weekday
+* Rider Data by Type and Weekday

 </details>